Windower/docs/_pages/steamdeck.md

 [Linux Installations (Current)](../linux/){: .btn .btn--success}

 > **DEPRECATED CONTENT**<br/>
-> The methods previously found on this page are considered deprecated and NOT RECOMMENDED.
+> The methods previously found on this page are considered deprecated and<br/> are NOT RECOMMENDED.
 {: .notice--danger}

 > **FOR REFERENCE ONLY**<br/>